-Our best tips for road trips in Australia include everything from hiring or buying a 4WD — an AWD won’t do the job if you want to do some serious off-roading — to ensuring you have adequate emergency gear in case you break down in the middle of nowhere.
+Our best tips for road trips in Australia for travellers planning on driving Australia’s outback tracks, include everything from buying or hiring a 4WD — an AWD won’t do the job if you want to do some serious off-roading — to ensuring you have adequate tools and emergency gear in case you break down in the middle of nowhere.

 We’ve spent a lot of time recently on dusty red dirt roads here in Cambodia that have been reminding us of the many road trips in Australia we’ve done over the years researching travel guidebooks — the main difference being that in Australia those stretches of red dirt are back-roads, tracks or off-road trails.
 In Cambodia they’re national highways, pot-holed and damaged by monsoonal flooding.

-But the idea has got me reminiscing about road trips we’ve done Down Under, and how easily they can go awry if you’re not prepared.
-So we thought it time to share our tips for road trips in Australia and exploring those outback tracks safely.
+The drives have had us recalling the countless road trips in Australia we’ve done in our lifetimes, and how easily they can go awry if you’re not well prepared.
+So we thought it time to share our best tips for road trips in Australia and how to explore those outback tracks safely.

-For instance, a jeep is a good idea for a Cambodian road trip though not necessary.
-In Australia, a four-wheel drive (4WD) is essential.
-We’ve often come across backpackers looking under the bonnet of their broken down cars because they’d tried to drive the ‘vintage’ second-hand sedan they’d bought on the streets in Kings Cross around the country or had even attempted to take them off road.
+In Australia, a four-wheel drive (4WD) is essential to get you to many of Australia’s outback wonders.
+We can’t tell you how many times we’ve come across backpackers with their heads under the bonnet of broken down cars, because they’d tried to drive the second-hand sedan they’d bought in Kings Cross around the country — or attempted to take the thing off road.

-Making a bad decision when you buy or hire a vehicle can mean missing out on stunning scenery or even worse getting stranded.
-The likelihood of someone not stumbling upon you in Cambodia or other South East Asian countries, which are well populated, are low, whereas they’re higher in Australia, where on some outback roads you can drive most of the day without seeing another soul.
+Making a bad decision when you buy or hire a vehicle can mean missing out on stunning scenery or a wildlife tour you want to do or, even worse, getting stranded in the middle of nowhere.
+The likelihood of someone not finding you is high in Australia, where you can drive some outback tracks for a day without seeing another soul.

-Terence and I have also done a number of outback road trips before and we love the rituals of road trips: from buying music for the journey to the regular stops at scenic spots for sandwiches and hot tea from our thermos, and nothing but the sounds of the bush: birdsong and cicadas mostly.
+Terence and I have also done a number of outback road trips in rented 4WD vehicles over the years and we love the rituals of road trips: from buying music for the journey to the regular stops at scenic roadside spots for sandwiches and hot tea from our thermos, listening to the sounds of the bush: birdsong and cicadas mostly.

-That particular road trip took us from Darwin via Alice Springs and Uluru (we did make it to ‘the rock’ the next day via the main highway) to Adelaide, then across the Nullarbor Plain to Perth via the southern part of Western Australia, including the lovely Margaret River region — a nice little drive of around 10,000 km, not counting side-trips on outback tracks.
+That particular road trip took us from Darwin to Alice Springs and onto Uluru (we did make it to ‘the rock’ the next day via the main highway), and then onto Adelaide, and across the Nullarbor Plain to Perth via southern Western Australia, including the lovely Margaret River region — a nice little drive of around 10,000 km, not counting side-trips on outback tracks.